Assault on Precinct 13 (1976 film): Plot

-Meanwhile, the gang members remove all evidence of the skirmish to avoid attracting outside attention.
-Bishop hopes that someone has heard the police weapons firing, but the neighborhood is too sparsely populated for nearby residents to pinpoint the location of the noise.
-Wells is chosen to sneak out of the precinct through the sewer line and hot-wire a car, but is killed by a gang member hiding in the back seat.
-However, two police officers responding to reports of gunfire find the dead body of a telephone repairman hanging from a pole near the police station and call for backup.
+The gang members remove all evidence of the skirmish to avoid attracting outside attention.
+Bishop hopes that someone has heard the police weapons firing, but the neighborhood is too sparsely populated, due to most of the housing being scheduled for demolition, for nearby residents to pinpoint the location of the noise.
+Wells is chosen to sneak out of the precinct through a sewer line.
+After hot-wiring a nearby car, he is killed by a gang member hiding in the back seat before he can get to a telephone.
+Meanwhile, two police officers responding to reports of gunfire find the dead body of a telephone repairman hanging from a pole near the police station and call for backup.

-As the gang rallies for an all-out final assault, Wilson, Leigh, and Bishop retreat to the basement, taking the still-catatonic Lawson with them.
-The gang then storms the building and rushes the survivors, who protect themselves with a large, durable sign.
-Bishop shoots a tank full of acetylene gas, which explodes and kills all the gang members in the basement.
-The remainder of the gang flees as more police support arrives to secure the station.
-Venturing down into the basement, the police officers find dozens of dead and badly-burned gang members strewn about the hallway; the only survivors are Bishop, Leigh, Wilson, and Lawson.
-Lawson is wheeled out on a stretcher, while Leigh refuses medical help for the gunshot wound in her arm and walks off.
-An officer tries to cuff Wilson, but Bishop angrily stops him and asks Wilson to walk out of the station with him.
+As the gang rallies for an all-out final assault, Wilson, Leigh, and Bishop retreat to the station's basement, taking the still-catatonic Lawson with them.
+They protect themselves with a large, durable metal sign as the gang violently storms the building.
+Bishop shoots a tank full of acetylene gas, which explodes and kills all the gang members in the narrow basement hallway.
+The remainder of the gang flees as police arrive to secure the station.
+Venturing down into the basement, the officers discover that Bishop, Leigh, Wilson, and Lawson are the only survivors.
+Lawson is strapped onto a stretcher and removed.
+Another stretcher is offered to Leigh, but, after she and Wilson exchange a long look, she declines it and exits unassisted.
+When an officer attempts to handcuff Wilson, Bishop angrily intervenes before asking Wilson to walk out of the station with him.